 NICHOLAS HUMPHREY, emeritus professor of psychology at the London School of Economics and former professor of psychology at the New School for Social Research is a theoretical psychologist, internationally known for his work on the evolution of human intelligence and consciousness.
 His interests are wide ranging: He studied mountain gorillas with Dian Fossey in Rwanda; was the first to demonstrate the existence of "blindsight" after brain damage in monkeys; proposed the now celebrated theory of the "social function of intellect"; and is the only scientist ever to edit the literary journal Granta.

 His books include Consciousness Regained, The Inner Eye, A History of the Mind, Leaps of Faith, The Mind Made Flesh, Seeing Red: A Study in Consciousness and Soul Dust.
-He has been the recipient of several honours, including the Martin Luther King Memorial Prize, and the British Psychological Society's book award.
+He has been the recipient of several honors, including the Martin Luther King Memorial Prize, and the British Psychological Society's book award.